Velocidex/velociraptor/VQL-LSP-TESTS.md

-This document summarizes every test performed on the VQL language server (`velociraptor lsp`) across the prototype milestones: the participle v2 migration, the Inspect() API, the diagnostic engine, the artifact registry, and the opencode integration.
+This document summarizes every test performed on the VQL language server (`velociraptor lsp`) across the prototype milestones: the participle v2 migration, the Inspect() and Outline() APIs, the diagnostic engine, the artifact registry, the opencode integration, and document symbols.

-**Go unit test total:** 16 tests in `vql/lsp/` (10 diagnostic engine + 6
+**Go unit test total:** 18 tests in `vql/lsp/` (10 diagnostic engine + 6
-server lifecycle), plus 2 vfilter Inspect() tests and the full vfilter migration suite.
+server lifecycle + 2 document symbols), plus 2 vfilter Inspect() tests, 2 vfilter Outline() tests, and the full vfilter migration suite.

 ---